Princess of Wales set to return in June for first official duty after surgery

-Kate Middleton: Princess of Wales set to attend event in June as first official duty after abdominal surgery
+Kate Middleton: Princess of Wales to attend Trooping the Colour as first official duty, MoD says

 and live on Freeview channel 276

-The Princess of Wales is set to return to official duty in June, it has been confirmed.
-Kate Middleton, who underwent abdominal surgery in January, will attend a Trooping the Colour on June 8, the Ministry of Defence has said.
+The Princess of Wales is set to return to official duty in June, according to the Ministry of Defence.
+Kate Middleton, who underwent abdominal surgery in January, will attend a Trooping the Colour on June 8, it said.

 Advertisement